Other Names for this Disease

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-No. Currently, there is not sufficient evidence to suggest that Kienbock's disease is hereditary.
+There is currently no evidence that Kienbock's disease is inherited.
 However, the cause of Kienbock's disease is not known.
-It is possible that genetic factors contribute to the disease process, but to date no genetic factors have been identified.
+It is possible that unidentified genetic factors contribute to the development of the condition.

 - Stahl S et al., .
 An international opinion research survey of the etiology, diagnosis, therapy and outcome of Kienböck’s disease (KD).
 Chirurgie de la main .
 31 (2012) 128–137; http://www.ncbi.nlm.nih.gov/pubmed/22609038.
 Accessed 5/13/2013.